 12. Changing Your Diet

-Your diet is one of the most likely factors when it comes to excessive gas.
+Your diet is one of the most likely causes when it comes to excessive gas.
 Depending on what you are eating, you can be inadvertently setting yourself up for an unpleasant experience.
-This varies from individual to individual, so understanding and keeping track of your own diet is key to making these changes.

 Certain foods contain hard-to-digest compounds that can create gas problems.
 We all probably know the old adage about beans, but did you know that beans are common gas culprits because they are high-fiber foods?
 Other foods include fruits that contain sorbitol (glucitol) like apples and blackberries, carbonated beverages, and dairy products.